krobbi/clac/README.md

 ## Types
 The Clac language is dynamically typed.
 Expressions can return different types of values, and the types are only checked at runtime when it is necessary to do so.
-There are currently 2 types:
+There are currently 3 types:

 ### Number
 The number type is the fundamental type of the Clac language.
 The type holds a 64-bit floating-point number, which is mostly used for evaluating mathematical expressions.

+### Function
+The function type holds a function that can be called with zero or more argument values to return an optional result value.
+Being a type of value allows functions to be passed to and returned from other functions.

 ### Void
 Void is the type of no value.
 Some expressions may return no value to indicate